dotnet/iot/src/devices/Apa102/README.md

-﻿# APA102 (Double line transmission integrated control LED)
+﻿# APA102 - Double line transmission integrated control LED

 APA102 is a intelligent control LED light source that the control circuit and RGB chip are integrated in a package of 5050/2020 components.
 It internal include 3 groups shift register and Selfdetection sign decoder circuit.